QR4.5.9 Testing The Theory

 2. Einstein’s equation.
 Einstein’s equation works both ways, so if mass can turn into energy in nuclear bombs, photon energy can become mass, as the Breit-Wheeler process allows.

-3. Particle accelerator collisions create new matter.
+3. Particle accelerator collisions create matter.
 Protons that collide and stay intact produce new matter that didn’t exist before based on the collision energy, so high-energy photons could do the same.

 4. Pair production.
 High-frequency light near a nucleus gives electrons and positrons that annihilate back into space.